nuxxafk/nuxxafk.github.io/_posts/2025-05-04-May-The-4th-Be-With-You.md

 It's been a while I said.
 And one can not just stay in that scene for so long.
 So I've loved and I've lost.
 Which what I've always intended to happen anyway.
 I had to break a few things and break my own rules so I can it get over with.
 Including the rule, that family will always come first.

-So now that type of love has ran out, I probably won't be in the scene for a while.
-Well.. like I said.
-I'm laying low.

 It's weird that before this year, "family" for me is just an organization you have to prioritize and maintain.

 But seeing that I seem to be loving family time now, so much so that I maybe starting my own soon, everything changes.